-In 2020, we put an automated lift truck to practical use in a freezer warehouse for the first time in Japan and launched a feasibility test jointly with Nichirei Logistics Group Inc. Additionally, we have conducted a feasibility test with TRUSCO Nakayama Corporation on the AiR-T autonomous intelligent mobile robot that assists picking operations in distribution centers.
-At the Aichi Robot Showcase, a project of Aichi Prefecture to promote the implementation of service robots in society, we made proposals on the use of the AiR-T in an office building and at a coffee shop.
+In 2020, we put an automated lift truck to practical use in a freezer warehouse for the first time in Japan and launched a feasibility test jointly with Nichirei Logistics Group Inc. Additionally, we have conducted a feasibility test t-SORT sorting robot sorting robots used in distribution centers.

-In dealing with

-diversifying customer needs,

-we have taken a stake in

-+Automation Inc., a startup

-company providing a

-warehouse robotics system

-subscription service.

-Through this arrangement,

-we have been examining

-new sales methods and

-have reinforced the lineup of

-sorting robots used in distribution centers.
+In dealing with diversifying customer needs, we have taken a stake in +Automation Inc., a startup company providing a warehouse robotics system subscription service.
+Through this arrangement, we have been examining new sales methods and have reinforced the lineup of